Florida vs. Florida State NCAA Football Odds, Plays and Insights | November 27, 2021

 - In Florida State's 11 games this season, it has five wins against the spread.

-- The Seminoles have been underdogs by 2.5 points or more seven times this year and are 4-3 ATS in those games.
+- The Seminoles have an against the spread record of 3-3 in their six games when underdogs by 3 points or more this season.

-- Florida State's games this year have gone over the point total four times in 11 opportunities (36.4%).
+- Florida State has hit the over in 36.4% of its opportunities this season (four times in 11 games with a set point total).

-- Florida State is 4-1 against the spread and 4-1 overall in games when it puts up more than 27.1 points.
+- When Florida State scores more than 27.1 points, it is 4-1 against the spread and 4-1 overall.

-- When Florida State picks up over 361.5 yards, the team is 5-2 against the spread and 5-2 overall.
+- In games that Florida State piles up more than 361.5 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Seminoles have turned the ball over 18 times this season, eight more turnovers than the Gators have forced (10).
+- This season the Seminoles have turned the ball over 18 times, eight more than the Gators' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.